SEER Requirements for New Air Conditioners in North Carolina

 SEER stands for Seasonal Energy Efficiency Ratio.
 This is the system by which an air conditioner’s ability to cool air is measured against the power it uses while doing so.
 The higher the SEER, the greater the air conditioner’s overall efficiency.

-In North Carolina, your air conditioner is likely using the most energy than any other system in your home.
+In North Carolina, your air conditioner is likely using more energy than any other system in your home.
 That means the SEER level of your next air conditioner unit will be critical to saving on energy costs and keeping your home cool and comfortable.

-The Department of Energy provides free resources for homeowners to help predict the energy savings you’ll see depending on the SEER ratings of your unit.
+The Department of Energy provides free resources for homeowners to help you predict your energy savings depending on the SEER ratings of your unit.
 But the SEER rating is just part of the overall calculation that should go into your next AC purchase.
 Homeowners should also consider things like BTUs, home size, make, and model.